Google restricts some users' access to California news sites - ExBulletin

 Google restricts some users' access to California news sites

-Google said Friday it would remove links to California news sites from some users' search results to protest pending legislation that would require Silicon Valley technology companies to pay publishers.
+Google said Friday it would remove links to California news sites from some users' search results as it continues to push back against pending state legislation that would require the company to pay publishers.

-The search giant said the bill, called the California Journalism Protection Act (CJPA), would transform its business model.
-If passed, the bill would force companies like Google to collect journalism fees when they sell ads next to news content.
+In a blog post published Friday, the search giant said the bill, officially known as the California Journalism Protection Act, would change its business model.

+If signed by Gov. Gavin Newsom, the bill would require tech companies like Google to pay journalism fees to news organizations when they sell advertising with news content.

+California bill aims to address child sexual abuse material generated by AI

-Jafar Zaidi, Google's vice president of global news partnerships, said in a blog post on Friday that we have long argued that this is the wrong approach to supporting journalism.
-If passed, the CJPA could significantly change the services available to Californians and the traffic available to California publishers.
+We have long argued that this is the wrong approach to supporting journalism.
+Jafar Zaidi, Google's vice president of global news partnerships, said in a post that the CJPA, if passed, could result in significant changes to the services we can provide to Californians and the traffic we can provide to California publishers.
+He said there is.

-Google also announced that it would pause further investment in California's news ecosystem.
+The company also announced that it is pausing further investments in California's news ecosystem, including new partnerships through Google News Showcase, a product and licensing program for news organizations, and a planned expansion of the Google News initiative. did.

-Many news organizations rely on sites like Google and Facebook to distribute their news, subject to the whims of the companies' algorithms.
+Google partners with more than 7,000 news publishers around the world for the Google News Initiative, including 200 news organizations and 6,000 journalists in California alone.
+The initiative helped provide grants and training to journalists on digital tools.

 By helping people find news stories, we can help publishers of all sizes grow their audiences for free, Zaidi wrote.
 CJPA will upend that model.